 Emphasis is placed on hard work, improvement, and innovation.
 The more effort and creativity you put into your work, both in and out of class, the better your grade will be.
 Participation during class, group work, and critique is required, and will also affect your grade.
-Projects assigned will require 3 or more hours of work and research time outside of weekly studio and lecture times.
+Projects assigned will require between 3-6 hours of work and research time outside of weekly lab and lecture times.
 Work not received on its due date receives no credit.
-Only serious emergencies will be considered for accepting late work.
-Punctuality, rigorous work ethic, and thoughtful participation in all workshops and discussions are required.
+Lab time is either for group review or in-class work.
+Every student is expected and required to be on task during lab time.
+Acceptable work includes project execution, research, journaling, sketching, and discussion of the project under current investigation.